KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 .. figure:: media/date.png

-	Filters creation on date data type of the field.
+	Filters on date fields.

 .. figure:: media/time.png

-	Filters creation on time data type of the field.
+	Filters on time fields.

 .. figure:: media/timestamp.png

-	Metamodel creation, timestamp data type of the field.
+	Filters on timestamp fields.

 The following table summarizes the possible types of filters in the QbE.
 The use of subqueries in filters will be explained later in the *Advanced QbE functionalities* paragraph.